morganhein/autostart.sh/USAGE.md

 ```

 ## Installers
-Autostart can support a multitude of various "installers", defined by a config.
+shoelace can support a multitude of various "installers", defined by a config.
 You can add your own installer just by adding a few lines.
 Below is an example of an installer with the required fields:

 ```toml
 [installer.pacman]